kislaykishore/mssqlpgbridge/README.md

 # SQL Server - PostgreSQL Bridge

-This is a PostgresSQL driver which extends the PostgreSQL JDBC driver from https://jdbc.postgresql.org/ to handle SQL Server constructs
+This is a PostgresSQL driver which extends the PostgreSQL JDBC driver from https://jdbc.postgresql.org/ to handle SQL Server constructs.
+Basically, the intention here is to reduce the effort of migrating from SQL Server to PostgreSQL.
+We intend to cover as many cases as possible, but we know that there are certain limitations and not all MSSQL queries can directly be converted to PostgreSQL compatible ones.

+The project builds upon tokenizer and parser Antlr grammars available here: https://github.com/antlr/grammars-v4/tree/master/tsql and traverses through the parse tree to generate the Postgres compatible SQL.

 ## Getting Started